By: Katrina Lubiano

 We would pick Henry up together after school on Fridays and take the City Cat to Southbank and play Pokemon Go.
 Henry and I got along really well right off the bat.

 It was really sad when the contract ended for all of us since the Majers became like family to us.
-Katrina ended up getting another nannying gig, and I help out kid-sitting Henry whenever they need.
+Katrina ended up getting another nannying gig, but I still meet him weekly for tutoring sessions.

 What do you enjoy most about kid-sitting Henry?

 I like picking his brain.
 He gives me a fresh perspective, and he can talk about ANYTHING.
-I don’t think he knows it, but the kid is a comedic genius.
+I ask him all kinds of deep questions and he always has an answer.
+I don’t think he knows it yet, but the kid is a comedic genius.

 What are your and Henry’s favourite activities together?

 He loves gaming on his iPod.
 Henry gets really into them.
 We talk about Pokemon Go and Clash of Clans a lot.
-When he was really into Pokemon Go, we would go on long walks and catch Pokemon around the neighbourhood or go to South Bank.
+When he was really into Pokemon Go, we would go on adventures and catch Pokemon around the neighbourhood or go to South Bank.

 Katrina, Henry, Casey (our friend visiting from Canada), and I went on a day adventure during summer holidays to Mount Tamborine.
 We had a good time playing 21 questions in the car, checking out the cool shops on the strip, and walked down to the waterfalls there.
 He fell asleep right when he got home.